jqueryscript/ChatGPT-Resources/README.md

 - [gpt-jailbreaks](https://github.com/malaya-zemlya/gpt-jailbreaks) - A repository of methods of bypassing GPT and ChatGPT content filters.
 - [ChatGPT-Data-Science-Prompts](https://github.com/travistangvh/ChatGPT-Data-Science-Prompts) - A repository of 60 useful data science prompts for ChatGPT
 - [Instructgpt-prompts](https://github.com/kevinamiri/Instructgpt-prompts) - A collection of ChatGPT and GPT-3.5 instruction-based prompts for generating and classifying text.
+- [promptlib](https://github.com/jmpaz/promptlib) - A collection of prompts and wrappers for ChatGPT & GPT-3.

 ## Misc
 - [chatgpt-python](https://github.com/labteral/chatgpt-python) - Unofficial Python SDK for OpenAI's ChatGPT.